 Cover with no guaranteed sum assured might be worthless in this scenario, whereas a policy with it would still pay up to £1500 a month or your cover level, whichever was lower.

-And this also means you would be covered if you had stopped working to care for children prior to becoming ill and so this feature is a very important one.
+And this also means you would be covered if you had stopped working to care for children before becoming ill and so this feature is an important one.

-There are many other unique benefits offered from one provider to another, such as daily payments for a period in a hospital which can help cover your loved ones traveling long distances to be with you, or additional cover if a child is critically ill or needs long-term care.
+There are many other unique benefits offered across providers, such as daily payments for a period in a hospital helping to cover your loved ones traveling costs, or additional cover if a child is critically ill or needs long-term care.

 Income protection versus critical illness cover

-One aspect of income protection that is often overlooked is that it is not only usually a lot cheaper than critical illness cover but could be considered more comprehensive.
+One aspect of income protection, often overlooked, is that it is usually a lot cheaper than critical illness cover and could be more comprehensive.

 A critical illness policy only covers certain specific severe conditions like cancer, liver failure or stroke.

-Most people suffer a critical illness during the later years of their working life especially after age 55 to 60 where the risk of cancer, stroke, liver failure and other significant conditions are vastly greater.
+To understand why critical illness cover is seemingly less comprehensive but more expensive to most people consider that most people suffer a critical illness during the latter years of their working life when the risk of cancer, stroke, liver failure or other significant conditions are greater.

-This all effects the odds of an insurer making a claim, how long that would pay out for on income protection, and survivability and the likelihood of being able to return to work all affect the insurers risk and how large a claim might be on income protection whereas critical illness policies will normally be paying a pre-defined amount on any claim.
+This all affects the odds of the insured making a claim and how long that would payout for on income protection.
+Survivability and the likelihood of being able to return to work also affect the insurer's risks and how large a claim might be on income protection whereas critical illness policies will normally be paying a pre-defined amount on any claim.

 These differences have a large bearing on the differences in costs.
 So, customers should give real consideration to the differences between the two types of cover before choosing one.

-If you want help to understand your protection options get in touch with us and we can guide you on rights for you and help you get the cover you want without the pitfalls.
+If you want help to understand your protection options get in touch with us and we can guide you on what is right for you, and help you get the cover you want, without the pitfalls.